Royal Navy bomb disposal divers have destroyed a massive German bomb (a Luftmine B) after it was discovered in the wreck of a warship off Essex.

 The German Luftmine B

 There were two sizes of magnetic parachute mines.
-Luftmine A (500kg) and Luftmine B which weighed almost 1000kg and measured 8′ 8″ in length.
+Luftmine A which weighed 500kg and Luftmine B which weighed almost 1000kg and measured 8′ 8″ in length.
 This find is an example of the larger type and contained as its main charge, 697kg of high explosive.
 These mines were constructed of aluminium with a domed parachute housing containing a large green or red parachute.

 They were fitted with the Type 34 fuse and were detonated either by impact or by a disruption to the magnetic mechanism.
 British bomb disposal teams used a variety of bronze (anti-magnetic) tools to deal with unexploded Landmines.